-An informal entrepreneur, if detected by the authorities, loses all his profits.
+An informal entrepreneur, if detected by the authorities, loses all profit.
 The probability of being detected depends monotonically on the size of the firm.
 Though there are several possibilities for measuring the size of the firm - output, capital stock or labor force - we choose here to use the capital stock (which we identify in the empirical work as the value of installations), because we imagine the probability of detection as a function of the "visibility" of the firm.
 We write p(k) for the probability of detection.
-While in the Appendix we discuss a more general form for the function p we will assume here that:
+While a more general form for the function p can be adopted and our qualitative results are unchanged we assume here, for simplicity, that: